-- The total quantity and unit of measure. - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance. - For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.
+- The total quantity and unit of measure. - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance. - For "n.o.s." and generic descriptions, the technical name of the hazardous material.

 Shipping papers also must list an emergency response telephone number.
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.
-Some hazardous materials do not need a telephone number.
-You should check the regulations to determine which do need a telephone number.

 Shippers also must provide emergency response information to the motor carrier for each hazardous material being shipped.
 The emergency response information must be able to be used away from the motor vehicle and must provide information on how to safely handle incidents involving the material.
 It must include information on the shipping name of the hazardous materials, risks to health, fire, explosion, and initial methods of handling spills, fires, and leaks of the materials.